Table Of Contents

 Ad Scheduling

 Also known as dayparting, ad scheduling allows you to specify when your ads will appear.
-For instance, if your target audience is more active during business hours, you can schedule your ads to run only during those times, optimizing your budget.
+For instance, if your target audience is more active during business hours, you can schedule your ads to run only then, optimizing your budget.

 Geotargeting